TahereTaha/webserv42/temp_todo_list.md

 	- text
 	- number

+- [ ] check the logic on the authority constructor.
+- [ ] add all the geter to the the ipliterals.

 - [ ] make a ip literal.
 	- [x] make the constructor.
 	- [x] make the make a identify.